-2. The actual List Spark system which I briefly explained above but I really need to go over it because it’s quite genius and I’ve never seen this sort of thing used before the way it is here.
+And I did I briefly explain that above but I really need to go over it because it’s quite genius and I’ve never seen this sort of thing used before the way it is here.
 Here is a picture from within the training explaining it:

 It’s ok if you don’t understand it, that’s why I’m here 🙂